About 2026 Reassessment

 PVA offices across Kentucky inspect and reassess about 25% of their county every year.
-In 2025, the McCracken County schedule is the tax districts of Outside Fire, Hendron, West McCracken, Concord and Melber.
-This represents 30% of the whole county.
+In 2026, the McCracken County schedule included most City tax districts.
+This represents about 25% of the whole county.

 State lawmakers require assessments be based on fair cash value which is defined as the price a property would bring at a fair and voluntary sale between a willing buyer and willing seller, neither under duress, given a reasonable amount of time on the market.
 Essentially, this means an estimate of what you could sell your property for.